-Effects Mitigation Risk: Escalation of build costs Work to rescope the facility has already taken place to ensure it is delivered within the budget allocation.
-A fixed price contract is in place to prevent cost over runs.
-Cost mitigationthrough design specification and realisation of efficiencies due to co-location with a Housing Mix Delivery site.
-Issue: Revenue shortfall identified Further work required before the FBC can continue it's assurance journey.
+Risk/Issue Effects Mitigation Escalation of build costs Work to rescope the facility has already taken place to ensure it is delivered within the budget allocation.
+Cost mitigation through design specification and realisation of efficiencies due to co-location with a Housing Mix Delivery site.
+Revenue shortfall identified Further work required before the FBC can continue it's assurance journey.
 The revenue funding model is being reviewed with a view to lowering the amount required without impacting the service or quality.
 Alternative revenue solutions are also being explored.
-Risk: Potential site issues e.g., ground works and protection / integration of existing heritage (as yet unknown) Could result in delays to construction activity or the need to revise the vision for the site, both of which could affect time, quality, and cost Detailed site survey work to be progressed as soon as possible.
-Contingency integrated into the budget to offset any potential issues project parameters. identified.
+Potential site issues e.g., ground works and protection / integration of existing heritage (as yet unknown) Could result in delays to construction activity or the need to revise the vision for the site, both of which could affect time, quality, and cost project parameters.
+Detailed site survey work to be progressed as soon as possible.
+Contingency integrated into the budget to offset any potential issues identified.